-I met Gavin Clarke (Gav to me) through Factory BJJ where Gav provides strength & conditioning coaching & kettlebell classes.
+I’m Martin Jones, a web development consultant and SEO Consultant who met Gavin Clarke (Gav to me) through Factory BJJ where Gav provides strength & conditioning coaching & kettlebell classes.
 Thankfully, I’ve not had the pleasure of sparring with Gav yet, but will do as soon as we get back on the mats… I promise.
 I have worked with Gav on a new Web Development project as well as providing some SEO consultancy.

 This period is certainly not ideal.
 But I have personally observed a positive shift in people’s attitude towards their health.
 Clients and other people I’ve spoken to are looking to make changes to their current lifestyle and exploring ways to stay fit & health in lockdown.
 Every cloud…

 I have lots of clients that have very active jobs and lifestyles.
 Often, they also have an active sport or hobby on top of that.
 Their total daily energy expenditure through movement can be a significant.
 It’s therefore very important to keep active through this lockdown period.

 A risk factor here is decreased daily movement.
 This can create a calorie surplus.
 This can also depend on the number of daily calories consumed.
 An increased number of calories over a period of time will create weight gain and more body fat.

 This will lead to various health problems long term.